robinadr/smarter-archives/readme.txt

 	You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

+A full version of the license is included with the plugin in `license.txt`.